 Symptom: You can’t seem to hit the golf ball first.
-Instead you hit behind the ball, and watch in disgust as the ball scuttles along the ground instead of arching gracefully through the sky…
+Instead you hit behind the ball, chunk it again, and watch in disgust as the ball scuttles along the ground instead of arching gracefully through the sky…

 Overview: You must hit the golf ball first with a shallow, descending blow to avoid hitting behind the golf ball.
 In other words, hit the ball, then the ground.
 You will take your shallow divot from the grass ahead of your ball, not behind the ball.

 Why it works: A descending blow on the ball ensures that you hit the ball first, and preserve all the power in your downswing for delivery to the ball, not planet earth.
 For many Occasional Golfers, this is a very difficult thing to do consistently.

 Jaw-Dropping Shots Demand the Ball is Struck First

 Pay close attention to the pros on TV; they take enormous divots from the fairway but always from ahead of the ball, never from behind.
 The only shot in golf where you would not want to hit the ball first would be a bunker explosion shot.
 Or maybe an explosion shot out of thick rough, when there is no way to hit the ball first.
 But those are special cases.

 We’ll have Rory McIlroy demonstrate this for us, but almost any pro golfer (or single-digit handicapper, or anybody who just hit a good shot for that matter) would do just as nicely.
 All that grass and sand puffs up after impact, not before.
 Ball, then Ground.
 Have a look: